30 August to 3 September 2021

-14th Worked Bone Research Group conference is proudly hosted by the
+14th Worked Bone Research Group (WBRG) conference is proudly hosted by the

 University of Johannesburg.
 We look forward to welcoming you during the week of 30 August to 3 September 2021.